kubeflow/examples/digit-recognition-kaggle-competition/README.md

 | pip           | 21.3.1 |

-The KFP version used for testing can be installed as `pip install kfp==1.8.11`
+The kfp version used for testing can be installed as `pip install kfp==1.8.11`

 # Section 1: KFP Pipeline